 There are many STDs that a sexually active person is at risk for.
 Some of them have no cures; some have no cures but are manageable.
 The good news is that many have treatments available that completely remedy the disease.

-Syphilis, Chlamydia and a handful of others are bacterial and can be resolved with a round of antibiotics.
-However, some patients have recently experienced that a resistance to antibiotics have been developed with at least one STD in particular: Gonorrhea.
+Syphilis, Chlamydia, and a handful of others are bacterial and can be resolved with a round of antibiotics.
+However, some patients have recently experienced that a resistance to antibiotics has been developed with at least one STD in particular: Gonorrhea.
 HPV and Hepatitis sometimes even clear up on their own.
 The key to your best chance for recovery from STDs is early detection.

 Drugs and alcohol cause a host of mental and physical health issues that may not even occur to a person in active addiction.
 Many of these health problems, including STDs, can be addressed in recovery to boost and maintain your overall health.
 The earlier these concerns are detected, the better the chances are for complete healing.

 If you think it’s time to get a handle on your health, contact A Better Today.
-We are dedicated to healing your mind, soul, and body.
+We are dedicated to finding you a treatment center that will heal your mind, soul, and body.
 We look forward to hearing from you.